What is The Rising Compass?

 The Five Tiers

-Every song is classified into one of five tiers.
+Every song is calibrated into one of five tiers.
 The tiers form a perspective spectrum — from collective consciousness at the top to ego black-hole at the bottom.

 Ascended